brunoalvarez89/brunoalvarez89.github.io-blog/about/index.md

 I am Bruno, from Buenos Aires, Argentina.
 I am currently a PhD student at the Universidad Nacional de San Martín, in Buenos Aires, where I develop neural network models to predict the immune response in mammals.

 I have always had a passion for computers.
-I still remember my obsession with mIRC scripting and aSCII art back in the 90's.
+I still remember my obsession with [mIRC scripting](https://en.wikipedia.org/wiki/MIRC_scripting_language) and [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) back in the 90's.
 Back then, a perfect evening loked something like this:

 ![mirc.png](/about/mirc.png)
 ([source](https://rjnpages.tripod.com/mp3tutor/useirc.htm))